steveloughran/hadoop-trunk/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/registry/using-the-yarn-service-registry.md

 A client application wishes to locate all services implementing a specific API, such as `"org.apache.hbase"`

 1. The client starts from a path in the registry
-2. The client calls `RegistryOperations.list()` to list all entries directly under that path, getting an array `RegistryPathStatus[]`.
+1. The client calls `registryOperations.list(path)` to list all nodes directly under that path, getting a relative list of child nodes.
+1. the client enumerates the child record statuses by calling `stat()` on each child.
-3. For all status entries, if the size of the entry is > the value of `ServiceRecordHeader.getLength()`, it MAY contain a service record.
+1. For all status entries, if the size of the entry is > the value of `ServiceRecordHeader.getLength()`, it MAY contain a service record.
-4. The contents can be retrieved using the `resolve()` operation.
+1. The contents can be retrieved using the `resolve()` operation.
 If successful, it does contain a service record —so the client can enumerate the `external` endpoints and locate the one with the desired API.
-5. The `children` field of each `RegistryPathStatus` status entry should be examined.
+1. The `children` field of each `RegistryPathStatus` status entry should be examined.
 If it is >= 0, the enumeration should be performed recursively on the path of that entry.
-6. The operation ultimately completes with a list of all entries.
+1. The operation ultimately completes with a list of all entries.

 This algorithm describes a depth first search of the registry tree.
 Variations are of course possible, including breadth first search, or immediately halting the search as soon as a single entry point.
 There is also the option of parallel searches of different subtrees —which may reduce search time, albeit at the price of a higher client load on the registry infrastructure.

+A Utility class `RegistryUtils` provides static utility methods for common registry operations, in particular, `RegistryUtils.listServiceRecords(registryOperations, path)` performs the listing and collection of all immediate child record entries of a specified path.